Branches

 Special note about (Modular) Application Streams¶

-Packages shipped as part of module streams can have additional branches, usually named <dist>-stream-<modulestream>
+Packages shipped as part of module streams can have additional branches, usually named <dist>-stream-<modulestream>.

-For example, the softhsm package has a c8s-stream-DL1 branch
+For example, the softhsm package has a c8s-stream-DL1 branch,

-signifying it is shipped as part of the DL1
+signifying it is shipped as part of the DL1 module stream (of the idm module, in this case).
+On a running system,

-would also point out the origin of this package.
+dnf module provides softhsm would also point out the origin of this package.

 Branches in Hyperscale¶